Back

 Petition Process for Unapproved Programs

-• Cornell offers a wide range of program opportunities vetted and approved by the Office of Global Learning and Global Cornell's travel safety experts.
+• Cornell offers a wide range of program vetted and approved by the Office of Global Learning and Global Cornell's travel safety experts.
 If you wish to attend a non-approved program, a formal petition is required to obtain Cornell's one-time recognition of the program.

 • Petitions for non-approved study abroad programs must meet the same standards and adhere to the principles that guide study abroad at Cornell.
 This includes the ability of the petitioned program to enter into a contractual agreement with Cornell on a student-by-student basis.